-Acceptable Solutions Performance Criteria A2 P2 A garage or carport must have a setback from a primary frontage of at least: A garage or carport must have a setback from a primary frontage that is compatible with the existing garages or carports in the street, taking into account (a) 5.5 m, or alternatively 1 m behind the façade of the dwelling; or any topographical constraints. (b) the same as the dwelling façade, if a portion of the dwelling gross floor area is located above the garage or carport; or (c) 1 m, if the natural ground level slopes up or down at a gradient steeper than 1 in 5 for a distance of 10 m from the frontage.
+Acceptable Solutions Performance Criteria A garage or carport must have a setback from a primary A garage or carport must have a setback from a primary frontage that is compatible with the existing frontage of at least: garages or carports in the street, taking into account (a) 5.5 m, or alternatively 1 m behind the façade of the any topographical constraints. dwelling; or (b) the same as the dwelling façade, if a portion of the dwelling gross floor area is located above the garage or carport; or (c) 1 m, if the natural ground level slopes up or down at a gradient steeper than 1 in 5 for a distance of 10 m from the frontage.